-As the global demand for textiles increases, so do the potential environmental impacts that stem from their production, use and disposal.
+As the global demand for textiles increases, so do the potential environmental impacts that stem from their production, use, and disposal.
 Freshwater ecosystems are particularly at risk: rivers often act as the primary recipients of waste generated during the production of textiles and are subject to pollutants released during the broader lifecycle of a textile product.
-Woollen textiles pose most risk during the Production Phase, while PET textiles pose most risk during the Use and Disposal Phases.
-Both ‘natural’ and synthetic textiles present substantial challenges for freshwater environments; and bespoke solutions are needed in areas of the world where the global division of labour and less stringent environmental regulations have concentrated textile production.
+Woolen textiles pose the most risk during the Production Phase, while PET textiles pose the most risk during the Use and Disposal Phases.
+Both ‘natural’ and synthetic textiles present substantial challenges for freshwater environments, and bespoke solutions are needed in areas of the world where the global division of labor and less stringent environmental regulations have concentrated textile production.

 What is the most common material of the products you purchase?

 The drop in garment prices over the last 20 years has allowed us to buy more and more clothes.
 We now have 5 times more clothes than our grandparents had.
 It felt great until we found out what was hiding behind this trend.
 In reality, this continuous accumulation of cheap garments is only possible because of a constant reduction of production costs.
 This, in turn, has serious consequences on our health, our planet, and garment workers’ lives.
 However, there are solutions and alternatives to mitigate these problems.
 The first step lies in building awareness and willingness to change.

 Which production process do you find acceptable?